Garmin Fenix 6 Pro Review

 Check out all the featuresthat set this watch apart.

 The Garmin Connect ecosystem offers an excellent platform for activity sharing, challenges, joining groups, and even has its own store of apps that integrate with most Garmin devices.
 One of the biggest perks of buying a Garmin watch is integration into this fully robust ecosystem.
-That said, if you prefer to track on Strava or other platforms, that's easy to set up too.
+If you prefer to track on Strava or other platforms, that's easy to set up too.
 This is by far the most featured watch in our review, offering excellent overall storage.

 The Fenix 6 Pro performed excellently in this metric.
 Garmin advertises a few different battery-saving options with different usages overall.
 Battery life is hugely affected by little things like turning buzzers or notifications on and off, so keep this in mind if your watch isn't reaching the specs that Garmin advertises.

-Garmin claims the battery will last about two weeks in smartwatch mode, which is the same that we got when performing 3-4 activities lasting between 1 to 3 hours each day.
+Garmin claims the battery will last about two weeks in smartwatch mode, which is the same that we got when performing 3-4 activities lasting 1-3 hours each day.
 You can also go to the battery saver mode, which will turn everything off.
 We never tested this as we never needed to be without our features this long.
 It's said to last 48 days; however, the only use case scenario we can conjure up is during a long backpacking trip or thru adventure where you may not have access to electricity.

 For longer explorations into the mountains, battery life is sufficient.
 There is also an expedition GPS mode, which will take a data point or two each day to give you a track over a month-long trip.
 The battery for this is said to last up to 28 days.
 We measured charging time to take 110 minutes from a traditional USB wall adaptor.